GPU-Accelerated X-ray Pulse Profile Modeling: Test cases on atmosphere interpolation

-A commonly underappreciated numerical issue in atmosphere-table usage is \emph{polynomial overshoot} near grid boundaries.
-Because the widely used non-magnetized NSX H/He grids have finite spacing and regions of rapid curvature, selecting an interpolation scheme that avoids spurious oscillations while preserving physical constraints (e.g., non-negativity of the specific intensity) is nontrivial.
+A commonly underappreciated numerical issue in atmosphere-table usage is {polynomial overshoot} near grid boundaries.
+Because the widely used nonmagnetized NSX H/He grids have finite spacing and regions of rapid curvature, selecting an interpolation scheme that avoids spurious oscillations while preserving physical constraints (e.g., non-negativity of the specific intensity) is nontrivial.
 In principle, as the grid becomes sufficiently dense, low-order (e.g., linear) interpolation is typically the most robust and economical.
 A comprehensive, controlled comparison of interpolation orders and monotone schemes, ideally alongside finer atmosphere grids or direct radiative-transfer recalculations, is deferred to future work.

 In our experiments with \texttt{NSX-H} grids, cubic Lagrange interpolation can exhibit boundary instabilities (overshoot/undershoot) that depend on local spacing and curvature, particularly as the emission-angle cosine approaches an endpoint ($\mu \to 0$; grazing emission).
-To enforce non-negativity, the open-source \texttt{X-PSI} implementation clips any negative interpolants to zero.\footnote{\textsc{X-PSI} version 3.1.} While this safeguard prevents unphysical negative intensities, it can still bias the predicted flux downward in phases where many rays sample boundary regions.
+To enforce non-negativity, the open-source \texttt{X-PSI} implementation clips any negative interpolants to zero.\footnote{\textsc{X-PSI} version 3.1.} While this safeguard prevents unphysical negative intensities, it still can't compute the predicted flux downward properly in phases where many rays sample boundary regions.

 Motivated by these considerations, we adopt a hybrid interpolation scheme in this work.
 For the temperature and gravity axes of the \texttt{NSX-H} table, $\log T_{\rm eff}$ and $\log g$ (the \texttt{NSX-H} tables tabulate these quantities in logarithmic units), we employ linear interpolation.
 The grids are sufficiently dense, making linear interpolation both robust and accurate in practice.
 For the emission-energy axis, we use cubic Lagrange interpolation in $\log (E/kT_{\rm eff})$; for the emission-angle cosine $\mu$, we use cubic Lagrange interpolation in the interior but switch to linear interpolation within boundary zones at $\mu \to 0$.
 Because a cubic Lagrange interpolant uses four points, we designate the outermost four grid nodes on the small-$\mu$ end as ``protected'' regions in which linear interpolation is enforced.